How Online English Teachers Can Adapt to Changes in Chinese LawBy Rashmi Chugani

 1. Get certified

-Focusing on the best qualifications is key in this market.
+Focusing on the best TEFL certification and qualifications is key in this market.
 If you’re new to the ELT field, you can take Bridge’s 240-hour TEFL/TESOL Master Certificate + Teaching English Online certification.
-This course offers the ultimate career flexibility, as it qualifies you to teach English worldwide and online.
+This online TEFL course offers the ultimate career flexibility, as it qualifies you to teach English worldwide and online.

 On the other hand, experienced teachers can opt for a Specialized Certificate in Teaching English Online.
 This course will help you set yourself apart as a teacher and covers all of the skills you need to teach in the virtual classroom.
 You’ll learn about the latest technology and digital teaching tools, how to plan lessons for online classes, strategies for teaching online students with different learning styles, and more.